j19sch/j19sch.github.io/posts/2025/20250512-testing-as-three-stages-of-enquiry.md

 This question is the most relevant when testing bug fixes.
 "If I do A, the application should do B, but it does C." "I fixed it."
 "I do A, the application does B. Bug closed!"
 That seems like a very lazy way of testing.
 It's very lazy deduction.
 Only focusing on the one explicit hypothesis of the bug report.
 Not looking into side effects - either intended or unintended (???) of the bug fix.

+### How often - manually or automatically

+A curious thing about software compared to the universe, is that it keeps changing.
+While it's certainly possibly to discover new things about an existing piece of software, it's when we change things in the software, that we do testing.

+In science you want to rerun an experiment to check the validity of the experiment.
+If the part of the universe you're running your experiment on, has changed since you (or someone else) did the experiment last, that's a problem with the experiment, not the universe.

+If you rerun a test on some software, it can go either way.
+Perhaps the software changed as intended, but the test did not.
+Or the software shouldn't have changed, but luckily the test detected it.
+Or the software changed but the test fails to detect the change.
+Or the test was changed (incorrectly), and not the software.

+So reproducing an experiment is a different game.
+There is a similarity: we do want our tests to produce the same results on everyone's machine and on the CI/CD server.
+I've often used it as a test for test automation.
+It runs on my machine, does this run on yours too?
+Especially when I was in a team where we had three different OS-es across the team members, this was an important thing to test.

+The reason it's a different game is because as we change the software, we want to rerun the same tests.
+Use them as change detectors. (mentioned above as well, and in regression-testing-it-means-less-than-you-think) We might be experimenting against a different universe.

+That also means that you want to run these tests whenever you suspect something might have changed.
+Which brings us to the importance of running these tests automatically:

+> Without a pipeline, you have *manual* test automation.
+Pipelines transform programs from their writing form to their running form.
+> - Maaret Pyhäjärvi on [LinkedIn](https://www.linkedin.com/posts/maaret_i-know-it-is-silly-to-quote-yourself-but-activity-7323961095969292289-0dRw/)

+Not that running tests in a pipeline is the whole story.
+If no desicions are informed by the pipeline going either green or red, you might as well not have bothered.

+?? the problem of reproducibility in software

+- have said this (look at results) somewhere before, but where?
+	- reflections on manifesto mentions extended cognition but for tools
+- test automation that needs to be run manually vs automated in a pipeline -> how often experiments

+## Automating tests is not the way

+A still common approach to testing is to first design a bunch of test cases, execute them, and then automate the most important ones (sometimes only in the next sprint).
+There are several issues with that.

+First of all, there's either no abduction or a very poor form of it.
+No abduction if you design your test cases based on the requirements.
+A very poor form of it if you do some exploration, but as actual testing, but merely to collect (additional) information to design your test cases with.

+Secondly, for the automation part, splitting the designing, executing and automating in three seprate phases is a very inefficient way of doing things.
+Both the manual execution and the automation can and should inform your design.
+But they have different constraints, not everything that's done (easily) manually can be automated and not everything that's done automated can be done (easily) manually.[^3] Thirdly, as you automate, you'll have to execute again, so it's an additional execution, but you don't really care about the results at that point in time.
+Fourthly, a lot of the value of the automation is to run it often, cheaply.
+After you have executed your tests manually, but before you have automated them, there's a gap.
+And in that gap lives risk.
+Because it's not very enticing to manually execute a test, that passed recently, and is really close to being automated.

+[^3]: This has been the problem of the field of AI since it's inception.
+What's easy for a human to do, e.g. identify things and their location in space through sight, can be very hard for a machine to do - and vice-versa.

+## affinity between man and nature -> affinity between tester and software behavior

 ---